 The bus is far cheaper than a train although slower, and certainly cheaper than the tolls you could pay if driving.
 Buses are more reliable than trains which are often beset by strikes.

 Below you'll find the major companies handling intercity bus routes along the Riviera.
 You can get an overview of all the lines and download their schedules (in French) here on the Alpes-Maritimes site.
 Be aware that these schedules do not include last-minute changes and detours often due to road work and municipal construction.
-I recommend using the search engine on this site which is in English.
-It includes local buses that take you to the intercity bus as well as maps and walking instructions.
 Another good source of up-to-date schedules is the Alpes Maritimes hot line at 0800 06 01 06.
 It's a free call from a land line and you can ask for an English-speaking operator.

 It is not necessary or possible to make advance reservations or to reserve on line.
 For major events such as the Cannes Film Festival, Nice Carnival and major events in Monaco, arrive well in advance to be assured of a seat.